Search results for: “math”

 What We Do

 TechVision provides 1:1 remote instruction for learners of all ages.
-Our team teaches:
+Our team teaches and offers:

 What others use only through access methods such as but not limited to:

-AI‑supported learning strategies
+• AI‑supported learning strategies:

-This direct, individualized approach transforms how blind and low‑vision students learn, work, and navigate the world, staying true to our mission and purpose.
+This direct, individualized approach transforms how blind and low‑vision students learn, work, access and navigate the world, staying true to our mission and purpose.

-Screen readers
+• Screen readers

-Braille displays
+• Braille displays

-Computers and mobile devices
+• Computers and mobile devices

-Word processing and productivity tools
+• Word processing and productivity tools such as embossing

-All academic classes and especially: Math, STEM, Nemeth, and all literacy
+• All academic classes and especially: Math, STEM, Nemeth, and all literacy

 Why Our Work Matters

-TechVision also trains school personnel — including transcribers, Teachers of the Blind, Teachers and support staff — to ensure students receive consistent, accessible materials.
+TechVision also trains school personnel: including transcribers, Teachers of the Blind, Teachers and support staff, to ensure students receive consistent, accessible materials.
 We partner with districts, families, and private organizations to create inclusive environments where blind and visually impaired individuals can thrive, fulfilling our mission and purpose.

-Designed Instruction for Every Learner
+Mission and Purpose Designed for Every Learner

 We teach learners of all ages.
 Every student receives customized instruction based on their goals, strengths, and needs.
 Whether developing early childhood skills, mastering advanced mathematics, learning to use a braille display, preparing for college and employment, or adapting to vision loss later in life, our instruction meets each learner exactly where they are.
 Many of our students go on to pursue STEM fields, including Applied Mathematics at top universities.